tohanilhan/auto-message-sender-service/README.md

 ```bash
 cd auto-message-sender-service;
 ```
-Now, use Makefile to easily build and deploy this service.
+Now, use Makefile to easily build and deploy this service to your local environment.
 ```bash
     make [$target]
 ```